alemarco96/DECAF/SIGIR2023-experiments/TREC CAsT 2020/README.md

 This folder contains all experiments conducted on the TREC CAsT 2020 dataset.

-- For each experiment, there is a folder dubbed as the associated experiment number, containing:
+- For each experiment, there is a folder, dubbed as the associated experiment number, containing:

   * `search.properties`